mkxml/react-update-helper/README.md

 export default withPureRender(Greet);
 ```

-You can use it as a ES7 decorator:
+Or you can use it as a ES7 decorator if you support and like that way:

 ```javascript
 // Use react